DonKult/dotPageMod/README.md

 You can treat the examples folder as well as your personal collection as a testcase – it is what I do.
 So, if you happen to want to provide a patch, feel free to implement an example for its use as well and fling it my way.

+## What is in the name?

+Back in early 2016 the best way to create a Firefox extension was to use the Add-on SDK.
+In the SDK an API called [page-mod](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/SDK/High-Level_APIs/page-mod) was used to modify packages by inserting JS and CSS files.
+The SDK is no more and the API used by WebExtensions is entirely different, but the name stayed as the underlying idea remains true: Having a firefox extension which reads dotfiles and modifies pages with it.

+## Why isn't it working on about: pages or addons.mozilla.org?

+The reason is security.
+WebExtensions aren't allowed to insert code into privileged tabs like about: pages and a few other domains to avoid people being tricked by evil extensions and co.
+The older extension types didn't have such restrictions, so even my examples include files modifying _addons.mozilla.org_ which doesn't work at the moment.
+Perhaps one day there is a way to get them working again.

 ## Logo